 41. Lookup for Area Code

-Use Google Advanced Search Operators
+Use Google Search Operators

-44. Exclude Words from your Search
+42. Exclude Words from your Search

 If you want to search for a term but exclude certain words or things in the results, you can use the minus sign (-).
-You can use any of the following syntaxes.

 -[keyword to exclude] [keyword to include]